Idler History, Family Crest & Coats of Arms

 The ancestors of the bearers of the Idler family name are thought have lived in ancient Anglo-Saxon England.
 They were first found in the region of Idle at Calverley in Yorkshire.
 Idler is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 Habitation names form the other broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Other local names are derived from the names of houses, manors, estates, regions, and entire counties.

 Early Origins of the Idler family

 The surname Idler was first found in Herefordshire, where they held a family seat from ancient times.

-Important Dates for the Idler family
+Early History of the Idler family

 This web page shows only a small excerpt of our Idler research.
 Another 134 words (10 lines of text) covering the years 1193, 1202, 1363, 1379, 1401, 1410, 1455 and 1681 are included under the topic Early Idler History in all our PDF Extended History products and printed products wherever possible.